AND HEARTS SEMICOLON

 For someone who got mostly A's and had a 3.7 GPA, he was awfully slow at times.

 Derek took her in.
 Took all of her in.
 She was wearing a dark blue two-piece, one of the dress-like ones that had become popular in the last few years (his sister had a few before she discovered the wonders of bikinis, to Derek's never-ending horror).
 The top looked like any other bathing suit, cut down the middle in a modest 'V', but the bottom fell down like a dress, cutting off a few inches above her knees.
-There were white, sparkly frills on the edges of the suit which Derek didn't think for a moment had been there when she bought the thing.
+There were white, sparkly frills and black sequins on the edges of the suit which Derek didn't think for a moment had been there when she bought the thing.

 She looked extremely hesitant standing there, her white beach hat slanted over her face and her large sunglasses, also white, hiding her eyes.
 She had a bottle of sunscreen in one hand and held her flip flops loosely in another.
 Her nails were painted indigo.